 Bound to the wrong mate… Crushed by an unforeseen enemy… Forced to become a person you were never supposed to be…

-Breen clawed at the wall behind him as her aroma vibrated through his neural pathways so hard it shook some teeth loose in his jaw.
+He clawed at the wall behind him as her aroma vibrated through his neural pathways so hard it shook some teeth loose in his jaw.
 She wasn’t wearing any scent-reducing mud behind her ears.
 Not even a smudge.
 That his fangs hadn’t unsheathed yet was astounding.

 “What’s your name?”
-She grinned, blazing a hundred-and-twenty watts at him.
+She grinned, blazing a hundred and twenty watts at him.

 “You—” Speech stopped.
 He stared at her smile.
 Her canines were on the pointy side for a human’s.
 He managed a shallow breath and tried again.
 “You’re not supposed to be in here.”
 Had another Vârcolac male been in the gym, Breen’s low, growly tone would’ve snapped the man’s attention over.
 Predators knew the sound of other predators on the hunt.
 “This is one of the times when the warriors train.”